 7. Go for the freshest of ingredients

-If your ingredient has wrinkles and scars, it would be best to avoid it.
+If your ingredient has wrinkles and scars, it would be best to avoid them.
 Since you are always photographing things closely, it’s easy for your audience to notice any flaws.
-In case you have such ingredients, and it’s a must to use them, you can place them in an angle that the audience wouldn’t notice the unimpressive side.
+In case you have such ingredients, and it’s a must to use them, you can place them at an angle that the audience wouldn’t notice the unimpressive side.

 For fresh ingredients like salad, veggies, lettuce, and green ends, always store them in a wet napkin in the fridge and take them out right before the shoot.
 You can also wash them with cold water, so there is some cold water on the surface.

 You don’t want to complicate things.
 Simplicity is vital when it comes to taking these photos.
 Before taking any pictures, eliminate everything that you don’t need.
 Your setup shouldn’t be busy.
 Narrow down to one plate of food.

 If the food you are cooking is unattractive, only show a portion of it.
 It’s about getting creative.
 Remember, more is less.
 The simpler you are in your styling, the more relatable and real your photos become.
 Start with the hero item, and objectively add other things that you may find appropriate.

 9. Show before and after shots

 You can show the steps in the cooking process.
 It could be when showing the chopping process and every other action involved in the cooking.
 You need to let people understand the final image.
 You can show a pic of the before cooking the food, and the final result.
 This process is suitable for foods that don’t look after the food is exceptionally cooked.

 Showing half-cooked food is sometimes more fantastic than showing the finished product.